climate-change-and-environmental-impact

 Effects on Local Cultures

-As the environment changes, local cultures often adapt in various ways.
-This section delves into the effects of environmental changes on cultural practices, traditions, and social structures.
+As the environment changes, local cultures must adapt or risk losing core traditions, knowledge systems, and identities.
+This section examines the multifaceted effects of environmental shifts on cultural practices, language, social structures, and economic activities.

 Adaptation of Traditions